 Should I Hire An Electric Car In Lanzarote?

-Many of the car hire companies here are starting to offer electric cars for hire.
+Many of the car hire companies here offer electric cars for hire.
 It’s a good chance to try one, in case you’re thinking about buying one, and it can be a really economical way to get around the island.

 But everyone has the same questions – where can I charge it?
 How much does it cost?
 Does it come fully charged? etc.